Office for National Statistics (ONS)

 Taking Part (DCMS) – Culture, leisure and sport

-The Taking Part survey is commissioned by the Department for Culture, Media and Sport (DCMS) and its partner public bodies (Arts Council, Historic England, and Sport England) to collect data about engagement and non-engagement in culture, leisure and sport.
+The Taking Part survey is commissioned by the Department for Digital, Culture, Media and Sport (DCMS) and its partner public bodies (Arts Council, Historic England, and Sport England) to collect data about engagement and non-engagement in culture, leisure and sport.
 Visits to historic environment sites, visits to museums/ galleries and archives, and engagement with the arts are all relevant to tourism.
 Taking Part is a continuous national survey, achieving an annual sample size of around 29,000 people.

 Active People (Sport England) – Sport and recreation

 The Active People survey identifies how participation in sport and recreation varies from place to place and between different groups in the population.
 The survey also measures the proportion of the adult population volunteering in sport on a weekly basis, club membership, involvement in organised sport/ competition, receipt of tuition or coaching, and overall satisfaction with levels of sporting provision in the local community.
 A number of fact sheets and Excel analyses are available on the Sport England website.

 The National Travel Survey (NTS) is a household survey designed to provide a databank of personal travel information for Great Britain.
 The NTS has been running continuously since 1988, following previous ad-hoc surveys.
 In 2009, data was collected from over 8,000 households.
 Trip purpose information is particularly useful, enabling transport information for holidays/ day trips to be analysed separately.

 Heritage Counts is an annual survey of the state of England’s historic environment.
 The national Heritage Counts report contains information on historic assets, historic assets at risk, planning consents, funding in the historic sector, employment and skills, and economic and social benefits (participation, volunteering, education, regeneration, community cohesion).
 As well as a national report, separate reports are available for each of the country’s nine regions.